16 Repositories and Sources

 February 1st - The proposal is approved and the administrator completes the

-update command by using the transaction ID included in the dry run update.
+update command by using the transaction ID included during the initial update.

 The set of packages is now tied to CRAN on January 30th.
 Future add commands